RhizomeDB/dbsp-notes/README.md

 (TODO Like with Join Stream and Join Trace, it may make more sense to specify this alongside the Distinct operator as suggestions for incrementalizing it).

-A variant of [Distinct](#293-distinct-operator) that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
-It computes the distinct elements of a [ZSet](#21-zset) in its first argument, with respect to a [Trace](#23-trace) in its second, returning them in a new ZSet.
+A variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
+It computes the distinct elements of a [ZSet] in its first argument, with respect to a [Trace] in its second, returning them in a new ZSet.
 The resulting ZSet has no timestamps associated with any element.

-Note that because operator computes the delta of [Distinct](#293-distinct-operator), it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.
+Note that because operator computes the delta of [Distinct], it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.

 Distinct is not a linear operation, and requires access to the entire history of updates, however there's a few observations that can reduce the search space of timestamps to examine.

-Consider evaluating the operator at some [timestamp](#25-time) `t = (e, i)`, where `e` denotes the epoch, and `i` denotes the iteration.
+Consider evaluating the operator at some [timestamp] `t = (e, i)`, where `e` denotes the epoch, and `i` denotes the iteration.

 Then there are two possible classes of elements which may be returned:
 1) Elements in the current input ZSet